 pptpd side.
 After searching and reading a bit of

 documentation for a while, I was surprised to find that

-pptpd respects the
+pptpd respects the record for

 pptp as defined in

 pptpd listens, change the following

 pptp 1723/tcp # pptp pptp 1723/udp # pptp

 ...from the default 1723 to whatever you want, and restart the